 When is it time to get help?

 Symptoms of trauma will certainly affect your life and ability to carry on everyday tasks.
-Perhaps your friends and family say “you’re just not the same” or “I’m worried about you” – that’s an indicator that you may need some help.
+Perhaps your friends and family say “you’re just not the same” or “I’m worried about you” – those are indicators that you may need some help.
 If you find that you cannot move past what happened, or you think you have, but are still exhibiting symptoms of trauma, or maybe you still feel “off”, it’s time to see a therapist.

 Trauma treatment methods